Swizec/react-d3js-es6-ebook/manuscript/animation.md

 To animate our component moving down and becoming visible, we use a d3 transition.

-We use `node.transition(this.transition)` to start a new transition using the default settings from earlier.
-In d3 v3, we'd have to define a duration and easing function here manually.
+We start a new transition with `node.transition(this.transition)`, which uses settings from the default transition we defined earlier.
 Then we define what/how should change with `.attr` and `.style`.

-This operates directly on the DOM and doesn't tell React about the changes.
+The resulting transition operates directly on the DOM and doesn't tell React what's going on.

 We can sync React's imagination with reality in a "transition is over" callback using `.on('end'`.
 We use `setState` to update component state, and trigger the main `callback`.
 React now knows this letter is done appearing.

-In d3 v3, you'd use `.each('end'` to define the callback.

 ### componentWillLeave